nardisync/CloudAppDevelopment_Capstone/README.md

 8. Launch <code>python3 manage.py runserver</code>
 9. Go to <a href="localhost:8000/djangoapp/index">localhost:8000/djangoapp/index</a>

-You will still need to create the REST API endpoints in the Function catalog of IBM Cloud, I will leave an example inside the project
+You will still need to create the REST API endpoints in the Function catalog of IBM Cloud, I will leave an example inside the project.